Paint My Bedroom Black

-Paint My Bedroom Black is the debut studio album by the English singer-songwriter Holly Humberstone, released on 13 October 2023 by Polydor Records.
+Paint My Bedroom Black is the debut studio album by the English singer-songwriter Holly Humberstone, released on 13 October 2023 by Polydor, Darkroom and Geffen Records.

 Background

 In 2020, Holly Humberstone broke out with the release of her single "Falling Asleep at the Wheel".
 In November 2021, Humberstone's second extended play (EP) The Walls Are Way Too Thin was released to positive critical reception.
 In April and May 2022, Humberstone toured as a supporting act with Olivia Rodrigo on her Sour Tour.

 On 29 June 2023, Paint My Bedroom Black was announced to be releasing on 13 October.

 Singles

 On 28 June 2023, the tracks "Antichrist" and "Room Service" were released simultaneously as a double A-side single.
 "Antichrist" is about a breakup Humberstone experienced where she felt she was "inevitably going to have to hurt the person who I wanted so much to love".
 The music video for "Antichrist" was shot in an abandoned hospital in the Czech Republic which Humberstone claimed was "definitely haunted".
 "Room Service" was written by Humberstone while touring with Olivia Rodrigo when she was "missing home and my friends" and felt she "was being left behind" in being away from home on tour.
 The music video for "Room Service" debuted on 12 July 2023.

 The third single "Superbloodmoon", a collaboration with d4vd, was released on 28 July 2023.